sudoskys/Blog/source/_posts/tanstackdb_with_electricsql.md

           throw new ForbiddenError("No permission to access messages of this conversation");
         }

-        // NOTE: ElectricSQL now supports subqueries (https://github.com/electric-sql/electric/discussions/2931)
-        // This allows for more sophisticated authorization patterns.
-Instead of simple WHERE clauses,
-        // you could use subqueries to filter data based on complex permission models:
-        // Example: `conversation_id IN (SELECT id FROM conversations WHERE user_id = '${user.userId}')`
-        // This would eliminate the need for separate permission checks like checkConversationPermission above.

         // Authorize access to all messages in this conversation whereClause = `conversation_id = '${conversationId}'`;
       }